mendix/pluggable-widgets-tools/README.md

 * `test:e2e:ts` Used to execute End-to-end tests using Wdio in your TypeScript Web Project

 ## Examples
-`"start": "npm run mx-script start:server -- --open"`
+`"start": "pluggable-widgets-tools start:server --open"`

-`"build": "npm run mx-script build:js"`
+`"build": "pluggable-widgets-tools build:js"`

-`"lint": "npm run mx-script lint"`
+`"lint": "pluggable-widgets-tools lint"`

-`"lint:fix": "npm run mx-script lint:fix"`
+`"lint:fix": "pluggable-widgets-tools lint:fix"`

-`"test:unit": "npm run mx-script test:unit -- --coverage"`
+`"test:unit": "pluggable-widgets-tools test:unit --coverage"`

 ## Notes
 If you are using mono repositories and need to build multiples widgets using Lerna or some other tool, you can provide the option `--subprojectPath` for the tasks `build`, `start` and `release`.
-* Example `"buildSubProject": "npm run mx-script build:ts -- --subProjectPath \"/packages/mysubproject\"`
+* Example `"buildSubProject": "pluggable-widgets-tools build:ts --subProjectPath \"/packages/mysubproject\"`

 ## Webpack extensibility